blackpuppy/docs/en/development/routing.rst

 You can name parameters and send their values using the URL.
 A request for ``/posts/view/title:first/category:general`` would result in a call to the view() action of the PostsController.
-In that action, you’d find the values of the title and category parameters inside ``$this->params['named']``.
+In that action, you'd find the values of the title and category parameters inside ``$this->params['named']``.
 They are also available inside ``$this->passedArgs``.
 In both cases you can access named parameters using their name as an index.
 If named parameters are omitted, they will not be set.

 .. note::

     What is parsed as a named parameter is controlled by :php:meth:`Router::connectNamed()`.
 If your named parameters are not reverse routing, or parsing correctly, you will need to inform :php:class:`Router` about them.